treed8887/CIS635Project/Project-TylerReed.md

 illustration of how non-linear the data tends to be.
 Random forests do quite well with these kinds of distributions.
-One interesting aspect of the data is the tendency for those within the upper or lower ends of the thresholds for each vital to be more at risk.
+One interesting aspect of the data is the tendency for those within the upper or lower ends of the thresholds for the `temp` and `vo2 max` vitals to be more at risk.
 Naturally, this makes sense and is encouraging as this pattern may aid in health-related decisions.
+However, the fact that the mean of the `throat` distribution is most likely to be at risk is concerning when considered alone.
+The `bpSys' seems to be show a pattern of higher risk when higher the value.